saminiir/saminiir.github.io/_drafts/2016-02-20-openvpn-puts-packets-inside-your-packets.markdown

 In other words, tunneling is achieved by injecting packets into the payload of other packets.
 Reminds me of [a certain meme](http://www.urbandictionary.com/define.php?term=Yo+Dawg).

-Various protocols for establishing tunnels exist, the prominent ones being _Generic Routing Encapsulation_ (GRE), Microsoft's _Point-to-Point Tunneling Protoco_ (PPTP) and the _Layer 2 Tunneling Protocol_ (L2TP).
+Various protocols for establishing tunnels exist, the prominent ones being _Generic Routing Encapsulation_ (GRE), Microsoft's _Point-to-Point Tunneling Protocol_ (PPTP) and the _Layer 2 Tunneling Protocol_ (L2TP).

-The net result is that virtual links between computers in different networks can be set up.
+The result is that virtual links between computers in different networks can be set up.
 An example of this is a company's private network, which can be reached from the public network via tunneling.

 Note, however, that tunneling itself does not guarantee secure communications.
 Encryption has to be applied to the payload, assuming you've succeeded to exchange cryptographic keys securely in an insecure environment.

 # Encryption

 When using tunneling, there's a high chance that the information you transmit is of delicate nature.
-Hence, cryptographic measures have to be executed to prevent anyone from snooping in the data.
+Hence, cryptographic measures have to be taken into use to prevent anyone from snooping in the data.

 Since OpenVPN is an userspace application, _Transport Layer Security_ (TLS) is a natural choice for the security protocol[^2].
 TLS operates in the layers above the networking stack, so implementing it in an application's scope is easier than more involved lower-level protocols that require specific[^swan] kernel modules.
-If you've ever browsed a https-site, then you have used TLS for authentication and encryption.
+If you've ever browsed a site with the protocol HTTPS, then you have used TLS for authentication and encryption.

 The basic steps for secure communication are implemented in OpenVPN as follows[^3]: